onap/doc/docs/release/index.rst

 - 85% projects passed the CII badge
 - 11% projects passed the CII Silver badge

-Project specific details are in the :ref:`release notes<doc-releaserepos>` for each project.
+Project specific details are in the :ref:`release notes<component-release-notes>` for each component.

 .. index:: maturity